bgarbin/GUIDE/README.md

 TODO:

       First:     WARNING think about what to provide to kernel and to keyboard_keys
+      - verify unit of nstep_record and nstep_update_plot
       - Parameters: - introduce ramp or modulation
                     - add plot possibility and according checkbox
                     - add linked parameters ('equation' keyword for parameters)
       - PDE : - do this
               - variable values and re-optimize (direct indexation?)
-      - Parrallelize: - each dock's plot in a remote plot widget
+      - Optimize: - each dock's plot in a remote plot widget
                   - calculation in a remote worker
                   - multi process calculation for multi-equations
+                  - calculation function written in fortran and pre-compiled

       Secondary:
       - toggle for auto y axis
       - better "h" help